 EndNote Online (also called Endnote Web) is a "light version" of the EndNote desktop programme.
 (EndNote desktop requires downloaded software, X8 or X9).
 Usually, when one refers to EndNote, it is the desktop version that is meant.
 "Online" or "web" is added to the name if one refers to the web-based version.

 Sharing an EndNote library (EndNote Desktop)

-- Ask at the front desk at the library or contact the library liaison for your field of study (see the bottom of this page).
+- Ask for help at the information desk in the library, or address your contact librarian (see the bottom of the page).

 PhD on Track